 Description Learners will explore the theme of transportation with vehicles in the sea, land and air.
-Learners will explore how vehicles move and related regulations, before making their own dream vehicle Leading Question Can you make your vehicle?
-Total Time Required ~5 hours over 5 days Supplies Required Tub, Water, Paper, Tube and other scrap material Learning Outcomes Physics principles of gravity, thrust, lift, drag, density, force, inertia and displacement Scientific processes of hypothesis, evidence and conclusions Creativity in designing and creating their own vehicles Previous Learning None
+Learners will explore how vehicles move and related regulations, before making their own dream vehicle.
+Leading Question What's the fastest vehicle that you can make?
+Total Time Required 5 hours over 5 days Supplies Required Tub, Water, Paper, Tube and other scrap material Learning Outcomes Understanding Physics principles of gravity, thrust, lift, drag, density, force, inertia and displacement Understanding scientific processes of hypothesis, evidence and conclusions Being creative in designing and creating their own vehicles Previous Learning None